inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   Make loop for the game.
 *   Test that events happen in right order
 *   Manual tests

+#### GUI for LAN
+User-story:
+As a user I want to be able to write in port-number and numbers of players in a game, so that I can host a game on my computer.

+Acceptance-criteria:
+When port-number and number of players is given, a server will start waiting for given players to connect.

+Tasks:
+*   Create input fields
+*   Connect input to back-end
+*   Manual tests

+User-story:
+As a user I want to be able to write in IP-number and portnuber in a game, so that I can join a game hosted by another computer.

+Acceptance-criteria:
+When IPnumber and portnumber is given, a connection will be made if the given IPnumber is accepting connection on the portnumber given.

+Tasks:
+*   Create input fields
+*   Connect input to back-end
+*   Manual tests

 #### Mute button
 User-story: